 How Product Sampling Works

 Retailer-only campaigns work similarly.
-But instead of displaying reviews on your own dot com, the content is displayed on your retail partners’ sites – boosting shopper confidence there.
+But instead of displaying reviews on your dot com, the content is displayed on your retail partners’ sites – boosting shopper confidence there.

-Product Sampling Works Across all Product Categories
+Product Sampling Works Across All Product Categories

 At PowerReviews, we see an average submission rate of 85% on our product sampling campaigns.
-That means you can expect to generate about 8.5 reviews for every 10 products you send.
+That means you can expect to generate about 8.5 reviews for every ten products you send.
 Some of our customers have even higher submission rates.

 Time Your Product Sampling Campaign Right